CNTRPRTY/xcpdev-genesis/server/fednode/README.md

 # You could do both at the same time, but it is less optimal
 ```

-### Fifth part, optimization of the Bitcoin sync (assumes the mainnet only option was chosen) (you can skip this step entirely if you are uncertain):
+### V. Fifth part, optimization of the Bitcoin sync (assumes the mainnet only option was chosen) (you can skip this step entirely if you are uncertain):

 ```
 # The following commands are directly connected to the RAM of the machine